IKIM-Essen/ClusterDocs/docs/slurm.md

 ### srun

 Use `srun` to submit a job interactively.
 The output is displayed on the terminal.
-Resources such as CPU cores or GPUs on one or more nodes can be requested via command-line options.

-When Slurm executes a job, it inherits the caller's environment and current directory.
-Slurm also sets [several][sbatch-env] environment variables such as `SLURM_JOB_ID` and `SLURM_JOB_NAME`.
-The same applies to the other submission commands `sbatch` and `salloc`.

 #### Example: obtaining a shell on a node